Arditi: Last months of war

+The 4th Army's Assault Battalions in the Grappa region, the IX and XVIII, launched various attacks on the most important peaks between June and July.
+The IX in particular distinguished itself in an albeit failed offensive on the Asolone on 24 June, the XVIII repeatedly attacked the Solaroli ridge and the 2nd Company of the VI Assault Battalion, temporarily detached from the 2nd Assault Division, spearheaded the attack and conquest of Height 1503 of Ca Tasson.

-The III Assault Battalion carried out some raids on the sector of the 7th Army, on 24 June the XXIX Assault Battalion attacked and conquered Dosso Alto di Zures in Val Lagarina and XXVII Assault Battalion began various reconnaissances beyond the Piave, including a massive raid on Fontigo on 2 July.
+The III Assault Battalion carried out raids on the sector of the 7th Army in July and August, specifically on Monte Stablel and Punta San Matteo, in the night of 2-3 August the XXIX Assault Battalion attacked and conquered Dosso Alto di Zures in Val Lagarina and XXVII Assault Battalion began various reconnaissances beyond the Piave, including a massive raid on Fontigo on 2 July.

 The main operation of the summer, however, was that carried out by the 3rd Army which launched a local offensive in the Lower Piave area to regain the last strips of land remaining in enemy hands west of the river.
 The attack was spearheaded mainly by the XXVIII Assault Battalion, accompanied by a provisional battalion made up of companies of the XI and XXIII, and despite initial Austro-Hungarian resistance the Italians were victorious.

+In September the operations continued all over the front.
+In the Grappa region the XVIII Assault Battalion fought during the Italian attacks of 16 September at Col del Cuc while on the same day the VI Assault Battalion (again landed by the 2nd Assault Division) led a local offensive once again at Ca Tasson to conquer Heights 1443 and 1413, achieving only a partial success since the latter remained in enemy hands.
+Later in the night between 20 and 21 September the I Assault Battalion of the 2nd Assault Division scored a successful raid at Casa Forzellette, in the Monfenera area.

-In September the operations continued and two battalions of the 2nd Assault Division (I and VI) were also temporarily detached and transferred to Grappa:In particular, the VI attacked altitude 1443 and the I launched a raid on the position of Casa Forzellette.
-On September 14 the LXX Assault Battalion attacked and occupied Grottelle in Val Brenta, the XXIX carried out a raid near Sanio and the XXV stormed enemy trenches on the Pertica.
+On the front of the 6th Army, in the Asiago region, on September 14, the LXX Assault Battalion attacked and occupied enemy positions at Grottella in Val Brenta while on the front of the 1st Army, in Trentino, the XXIX carried out a raids near Sanio and on the Piave the XXVII Assault Battalion of the 8th Army attacked and conquered an island of the river, called Isola Verde, while the XXVIII Assaut Battalion of the 3rd Army raided enemy positions at Gonfo.

-In October, given the imminence of the final offensive, the XXVII Assault Battalion continued its reconnaissance beyond the Piave while on the Grappa the IX Battalion took the Col del Cuc and I Battalion raided austo-hungarian positions in the Ornic Valley.
+In October, given the imminence of the final offensive, the XXVII Assault Battalion continued its reconnaissance beyond the Piave while on the Grappa the XXV Assault Battalion of the 2nd Assault Division victoriously stormed the enemy trenches of Monte Pertica on 4 October.

 Thanks to all these operations it was possible to outline the consistency of the enemy defenses beyond the Piave.